collocations.org

 Those not gainfully employed are dependent on their savings.

-be permanently/temporarily employed, be regularly/irregularly employed
+be permanently employed, be temporarily employed

 2. use

-commonly, extensively, frequently, often, widely
+commonly, extensively, frequently, often, regularly, widely

 The safety net is an image commonly employed in everyday life.

-successfully, usefully
+effectively, successfully, usefully

-3. be employed: be busy doing sth
+3. (be employed) be busy doing sth

 better